 - There was no intent to commit a crime at the time of entry.

 - You believed the property was yours, so you had no intent to steal.

 - The structure entered was not inhabited, so no first-degree burglary occurred.

 - The structure entered did not meet the requirements of first or second-degree burglary.

 - Someone else committed the burglary.

-Contact us at the Kroger Law Group so we can get started on your defense as soon as possible.
+At Kroger Law Group we can get started on your defense as soon as possible.
 In addition to these burglary defenses, we also examine every case to protect your rights.
-In many cases, we can start negotiating with the prosecutor before they decide whether to charge your case as a felony or misdemeanor.The top 3 Questions People ask About the Definition of Burglary in California.
+In many cases, we can start negotiating with the prosecutor before they decide whether to charge your case as a felony or misdemeanor.The Top 3 Questions People Ask About Burglary in California

 It's a classic movie scene: a young woman comes home to find her door cracked open and her apartment torn apart.
 She sees the TV is missing, and she screams: “I was robbed!”
 The thing is, she wasn't robbed.
 But shouting “I was burglarized!” doesn't have the same ring to it.

 Robbery is the taking of property from someone else against their will using force or fear.
 Burglary is different from robbery in three crucial ways: